anantmathur44/anantmathur44.github.io/index.md

-I’m a final‑year PhD candidate in computational statistics at the
+I’m a recent PhD graduate in computational statistics and operations research from
 [University of New South Wales](https://www.unsw.edu.au/science/our-schools/maths) in Sydney, Australia.
 I work on sparse methods for high‑dimensional data.